Alcidespb24/RAG/output.md

 # (3) The protected health information that is disclosed consists of findings concerning a work-related illness or injury or a workplace-related medical surveillance;

-(A) The employer needs such findings in order to comply with its obligations, under 29 CFR parts 1904 through 1928, 30 CFR parts 50 through 90, or under state law having a similar purpose, to record such illness or injury or to carry out responsibilities for workplace medical surveillance; and
+(C) The employer needs such findings in order to comply with its obligations, under 29 CFR parts 1904 through 1928, 30 CFR parts 50 through 90, or under state law having a similar purpose, to record such illness or injury or to carry out responsibilities for workplace medical surveillance; and

-(D) The covered health care provider provides written notice to the individual that protected health information relating to the medical surveillance of the workplace and work-related illnesses and injuries is disclosed to the employer:
+# (4) The covered health care provider provides written notice to the individual that protected health information relating to the medical surveillance of the workplace and work-related illnesses and injuries is disclosed to the employer:

 - (1) By giving a copy of the notice to the individual at the time the health care is provided; or
 - (2) If the health care is provided on the work site of the employer, by posting the notice in a prominent place at the location where the health care is provided.

-# (vi) A school, about an individual who is a student or prospective student of the school, if:

-(A) The protected health information that is disclosed is limited to proof of immunization;

-(B) The school is required by State or other law to have such proof of immunization prior to admitting the individual; and

-(C) The covered entity obtains and documents the agreement to the disclosure from either:

-HIPAA Administrative Simplification Regulation Text March 2013
+HIPAA Administrative Simplification Regulation Text

+# March 2013

+# (1)

-# (1) A parent, guardian, or other individual or other potential victims; proceedings or actions; or other activities necessary for appropriate oversight of:
+A parent, guardian, or other individual or other potential victims; proceedings or actions; or other activities necessary for appropriate oversight of:

-(A) If the individual is unable to agree because of incapacity, a law enforcement or other public official authorized to receive the report represents that the protected health information for which disclosure is sought is not intended to be used against the individual and that an immediate enforcement activity that depends upon the disclosure would be materially and adversely affected by waiting until the individual is able to agree to the disclosure.
+# (2)

-# (2) The individual, if the individual is an adult or emancipated minor.
+The individual, if the individual is an adult or emancipated minor.

-# (2) Permitted uses.
+(2) Permitted uses.
 If the covered entity also is a public health authority, the covered entity is permitted to use protected health information in all cases in which it is permitted to disclose such information for public health activities under paragraph (b)(1) of this section.

+(B) If the individual is unable to agree because of incapacity, a law enforcement or other public official authorized to receive the report represents that the protected health information for which disclosure is sought is not intended to be used against the individual and that an immediate enforcement activity that depends upon the disclosure would be materially and adversely affected by waiting until the individual is able to agree to the disclosure.

+# (2)

+Informing the individual.
+A covered entity that makes a disclosure permitted by paragraph (c)(1) of this section must promptly inform the individual that such a report has been or will be made, except if:

+(i) The covered entity, in the exercise of professional judgment, believes informing the individual would place the individual at risk of serious harm; or

+(ii) The covered entity would be informing a personal representative, and the covered entity reasonably believes the personal representative is responsible for the abuse, neglect, or other injury, and that informing such person would not be in the best interests of the individual as determined by the covered entity, in the exercise of professional judgment.

 # (c) Standard: Disclosures about victims of abuse, neglect or domestic violence